 Exploring FareShare GM has made me realise how many people need help so they don’t go hungry and how hardworking and kind the staff and volunteers are who make sure they help as many families as possible

-Derek told me that the food delivered to FareShare is all donated.
+Derek told me that the food they deliver to FareShare is all donations.
 They receive food from places like Tesco, Asda and even the Ministry of Defence!
-The MOD parcels that I saw were pre-packed meals that soldiers would take out on exercise with them so they sounded quite interesting.
-It’s amazing and surprising what food gets delivered, I even spotted some Domino’s pizza toppings!
+The MOD parcels were pre-pack meals that soldiers would take out on exercise with them so they sound quite interesting.
+It’s amazing and surprising to think about the food they deliver: I even had a look at some Domino’s pizza toppings!

 Next Miranda took us over to see the new warehouse, Melanie Maynard House.
 The new warehouse is a lot bigger than the existing one and it has two fridges; one for foods coming in and the other for foods going out.
 This will help the staff because they will have more space to work in.
 It also has a freezer room so frozen foods can be stored.
 This is a great benefit because FareShare have to work really fast to make sure the food gets to the families that need it before it goes out of date.